James-E-Porter/Kaya_Robotikk/Hardware/Readme.md

 - **Versatility**: The Jetson Orin Nano can be used for a wide range of applications, from computer vision and natural language processing to machine learning and control systems, making it versatile for your project's needs.

 In summary, the Jetson Orin Nano offers a cost-effective and high-performance solution for running both AI and robotics tasks concurrently.
-Its AI acceleration, real-time processing capabilities, connectivity options, and community support make it a suitable choice for powering the "brain" of your AI robot project.
+Its AI acceleration, real-time processing capabilities, connectivity options, and community support make it a suitable choice for powering the "brain" of our AI robot project.